 We may be on the brink of a new paradigm for nuclear power.

 The number of ways the future may include uranium as a power source is increasing.
 Add nuclear batteries to the list as they are well suited to provide for the needs of industry and many other sectors of the economy by providing a steady, dependable source of carbon-free electricity and heat that can be located on location where power or heat is needed.

-Implementation would be years away but demand for uranium is increasing while this and other nuclear projects such as the natrium plant in Montana are becoming a reality.
+Implementation would be a few years away but demand for uranium is increasing while this and other nuclear projects such as the natrium plant in Montana are becoming a reality.